 Selective serotonin reuptake inhibitors (SSRIs)

 Although originally developed to treat depression, SSRIs are also known to be effective for delaying ejaculation.
-SSRIs are not specifically licensed to treat PE but it is becoming an increasingly common practice for GPs to prescribe it for this purpose.
+SSRIs are not specifically licenced to treat PE but it is becoming an increasingly common practice for GPs to prescribe it for this purpose.

 SSRIs used to treat premature ejaculation include Sertraline, Fluoxetine and Paroxetine.